 • Chop the onions, carrots, and celery, garlic, and add to your slow cooker.

-• Cook on low for 7-8 hours or high for 4-5 hours.
+• Cook on low for 7 to 8 hours or high for 4 to 5 hours or until everything is tender.

-• Meanwhile, cook pasta separately
+• Meanwhile, cook the pasta separately

 • Preheat your Instant Pot on the sauté setting.
 Add oil and chopped veggies, cook 4 minutes.
 Then add garlic, bay leaf, and oregano.
 Stir and cook 1-2 minutes.